ObsidianPhoenix/ObsidianPhoenix/README.md

 Hi, I'm Fergal.
 I'm a .Net developer with over 10 years experience within the full .Net lifecycle.
-I currently work as a Lead Software Engineer at [Bede Gaming](https://www.bedegaming.com/)
+I currently work as a Team Lead at [Flagstone IM](https://www.flagstoneim.com/)

 ### Get in Touch
 ---